Syncfusion AI Assistant

 To use the MAUI project templates, install the Mobile development with the .NET extension for Visual Studio.
 For more details, refer to here or the Syncfusion® Blazor Extension.

-Step 1: How to Create a New Blazor MAUI App in Visual Studio
+Create a new Blazor MAUI App in Visual Studio

 Create a Blazor MAUI App using Visual Studio via Microsoft Templates.
-For detailed instructions, refer to this Blazor MAUI App Getting Started documentation.
+For detailed instructions, refer to the Blazor MAUI App Getting Started documentation.

 @using Syncfusion.Blazor